Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 <details>
  <summary> make version_check </summary>

- -  Checks if the Vivado, Petalinux and Vitis tools are setup and if the versions are 2021.2.
+ -  Checks if the Vivado, Petalinux (Only when `export LINUX_BUILD_TOOL := petalinux`) and Vitis tools are setup and if the versions are 2021.2.

 </details>
 <details>